 I’ve been a big game guide for a number of years and decided with a growing family of four boys, it was time to try to stay home with my wife and raise our family.
 As a family we have always enjoyed and appreciated the outdoors, hunting, fishing and camping etc. that coupled with a guiding/outfitting background and professional cook training as well as my wife’s business/accounting skills we decided to try and make a go of a small family owned outfitting operation right here at home.

 Since we raised our own boars and the market could not be relied on in the early years we choose to make our own market.
 Hunters come to us and we allow them to hunt our boars on our property, enjoying the large rolling hills, valleys and beauty of the landscape.

-For nearly 20 years, hunters have brought their families, wives, children and spent quality time together pursuing wild boar.
+For over 20 years, hunters have brought their families, wives, children and spent quality time together pursuing wild boar.
 We’d like to pass this invitation on to you, to come and join us on a “Wild Boar Adventure”